yjcyxky/label-studio/README.dev.md

+# For developers

+## Build a development environment
 ### Install a development environment

 You can run the latest Label Studio version locally without installing the package with pip.